To be a leader of sportswear manufacturer, create more values for sports brands

 Review Fabric and Fit Targets

-Confirm fabric weight, stretch, breathability, handfeel, recovery, fit balance, and layering compatibility.
+Confirm fabric weight, stretch, breathability, wind resistance, water-repellent direction, handfeel, and layering compatibility.

 Step 4